Bluesky at Home » Holidays » Easter » How to Decoupage Easter Eggs

 To use my white-painted glass dish in both the dining room and the living room, I’m going to have to make another trip to the thrift store for more glass pieces.

 If you have never decoupaged before, I hope you will try this fun craft project.
-If you have decoupaged before, then I hope you’ll make a DIy glass-painted dish to hold your decoupaged egg.
+If you have decoupaged before, then I hope you’ll make a DIY glass-painted dish to hold your decoupaged egg.

 Want some more decoupage projects to try?
 Here’s some inspiration: